lilytagvoryan/cse15l-lab-reports/lab3.md

         luxuriant, larvae-laden hair while they were at it).
 Archaeologists have braved curses and
  ```

 This command looked through the file and printed two lines before and after the matches of "death" in the text file within plos.
+With this command, you're able to read any information about "death," but also look at any sentences before and after it for additional context.

 ```